 And we also manage the whole when I wake up process, how I’m going to wake up how I’m going to recover, how I’m going to get back on my feet because I had to go into surgery.
 And there was a chance that I would, you know, have some complications, which I did, I couldn’t walk after surgery, I had to train myself to walk again.

-And one of the real interesting things is that my recovery went, well, they expected it to be more than two months and my recovery took about a month before they sent me home after after surgery.
-And everything that I was doing seem to be happening a lot quicker or the the path to recovery was just a lot smoother and a lot quicker than everyone expected, including myself.
+And one of the really interesting things is that my recovery went, well, they expected it to be more than two months and my recovery took about a month before they sent me home after surgery.
+And everything that I was doing seem to be happening a lot quicker and the path to recovery was just a lot smoother and a lot quicker than everyone expected, including myself.
 And I had no pain after the surgery at all whatsoever.

-Well, that’s exactly what self hypnosis is.
-And that’s what a good hypnotherapist is there to do is to train them.
-You get your thoughts, right.
+Well, that’s exactly what self-hypnosis is.
+And that’s what a good hypnotherapist is there to do to train them.
+You get your thoughts, right?
 Because what you think is what you are.
 And what you say is what you’re going to get.
-Never knows how the vast majority of the people go through their life, talking about everything they don’t want.
+Never knows how the vast majority of people go through their life, talking about everything they don’t want.
 And they wonder why it comes upon them in abundance.
 Yeah, really, really gotta be careful what you think and what you say.
 Yeah.
 And that’s what I try to teach people to do.